Evolve Your Business

 You can turn the time tracking issues on their head if you add an element of gamification to the mix.

-And added complication in having your employees working in such a slapdash manner is that many of them will almost certainly give your customer the benefit of any doubts that arise.
+And added complication in having your employees working in such a slapdash manner is that many of them will almost certainly benefit your customer from any doubts that arise.
 In practice, this means that they will be more likely to register hours as “internal time” than as time spent on a customer project if they can’t quite remember if they spent 2 hours or 2½ hours on a given task.

-A study published in the Harvard Business Review shows that it costs companies significant sums when their employees fail to prioritise time registration highly on a daily basis.
+A study published in the Harvard Business Review shows that it costs companies significant sums when their employees fail to prioritise time registration daily.

-But how about if you could motivate your employees to compete in being the best at registering time?
+But how about if you could motivate your employees to compete to be the best at registration time?

 This is the fundamental idea behind the concept of gamification of time registration.